|

 Plug-in hybrids can be plugged into an electrical outlet at night to charge their batteries.
 On the road, a sophisticated electronic control system governs how much time the car spends running on battery power (via an electric motor) and how much time it spends running on gasoline or diesel (via an internal combustion engine).
 Compared to a conventional gasoline- or diesel-electric hybrid, more time is spent running on battery power, and the result is a vehicle that can get upwards of 100 mpg.

 Plug-in hybrids are a key part of how we might reasonably come to grips with the emerging liquid-fuels crisis.
-They may even be the single most important item in our basket of long-term peak oil solutions.
-Though we'll have to see advances in battery technology before plug-in hybrids are ready for prime time, it's reasonable to think that they will be available to consumers by the end of the decade.
+They may even be the single most important item in our supply-side basket of long-term peak oil solutions.
+Though advances in battery technology are still required for plug-in hybrids to reach their full potential, automakers will soon have some plug-in models on showroom floors.

 |